-Seedlings from the first controlled cross were put into variety trials beginning in 2012 and are being released publicly for the first time this year!
+Seedlings from the first controlled cross were put into variety trials beginning in 2012 and were released publicly for the first time in 2017!